If you visit the Basque Country, one thing becomes especially clear. The Basque people really know how to eat!

 These juicy and flavorful Spanish pork skewers aren't actually a Basque dish—they have their roots in the south of Spain.
 But they've since made their way up north, and are now a common fixture on pintxos bar menus throughout the region.

-The blend of spices used in this pintxos recipe comes from Moorish Spain, but the Moors would have made early versions of this dish with lamb due to their Muslim faith.
-The pork version became popular during the Christian Reconquest and is the most common version of this pincho in modern Spain.
+The pork version became popular during the Christian Reconquest and is the most common version of this pintxo in modern Spain.
 However, if you don't eat pork or just want to try something different, these are also delicious with lamb or chicken!

 10. Roasted Asparagus with Ham

 Bright green asparagus takes an even more delicious turn in this guaranteed crowd-pleaser.
-Wrap each stalk in top-quality cured Spanish ham, sprinkle with Manchego cheese, and pop it in the oven for a few minutes to roast—pintxos recipes don't get any easier than this!
+Wrap each stalk in top-quality cured Spanish ham, sprinkle with Manchego cheese, and pop them in the oven for a few minutes to roast—pintxos recipes don't get any easier than this!

 Pintxos Recipes FAQs

-Pintxos and tapas are closely related, but the former is a twist on the latter found almost exclusively in northern Spain.
-Tapas are generally small portions of food, whereas the concept of pintxos takes those small portions and skewers them atop slices of crusty bread.
-Many foods, such as Spanish potato omelet, can be either pintxos or tapas depending on how they are served.
+Pintxos and tapas are closely related, but the former is a twist on the latter that's found in northern Spain.
+Tapas are generally small portions of food, while the classic pintxo is a small bite of food skewered atop a slice of bread.

 Hungry for more?
 Sign up for my free weekly newsletter and receive a new Spanish recipe once a week!
 Join today and get my FREE Spanish ingredient essentials guide!